myopenmath/policies/terms-of-service.md

 <h2 id="schools">7.
 Special Terms for Schools</h2>

 a. *Fees*.
-If MyOpenMath makes any MyOpenMath Service available without charging a fee, then MyOpenMath will not thereafter charge a fee to use such existing MyOpenMath Service.
-The foregoing will not, however, prohibit MyOpenMath from removing support for any MyOpenMath Service or from charging a fee for any new MyOpenMath Services that are complementary to, or may be used together with, such existing MyOpenMath Service.
+MyOpenMath will never charge for student use or standard instructor use of MyOpenMath.
+MyOpenMath may charge fees for complementary services such as administrative features, service level agreements, or training services.

 b. *Content and Question Sharing*.
 If you, as School user, choose to
- (i) make a course available to copy without an enrollment key, or (ii) create non-private questions (collectively, “**User-Created Content**”), then you expressly authorize MyOpenMath to
- (i) make your User-Created Content available to other School users for use in individual classes with other students, (ii) modify or allow other School users to copy and modify your User-Created Content and use the modified version in individual classes with other students,and
+ (i) make a course available to copy without an enrollment key, or (ii) create non-private questions (collectively, “**User-Shared Content**”), then you expressly authorize MyOpenMath to, without compensation or notification, (i) make your User-Shared Content available to other School users for use in individual classes with other students, (ii) modify or allow other School users to copy and modify your User-Shared Content and use the modified version in individual classes with other students, and
- (iii) make your User-Created Content available to other sites running the same software as MyOpenMath.
+ (iii) make your User-Shared Content available to other sites running the same software as MyOpenMath.

 When creating questions, you can specify the license you wish to apply to the question.
 Other users are only permitted to use your questions in ways consistent with that license.